What is the difference between a metrics layer and a metrics platform?

 How they work together

-You get the strongest setup when the metrics layer supplies consistent calculations and the metric platform makes those calculations usable by everyone.
+You get the strongest setup when the metrics layer supplies consistent calculations and the metrics platform makes those calculations usable by everyone.
 The layer protects logic.
-The platform turns that logic into trusted, self‑serve metrics.
+The platform turns that logic into trusted, self-serve metrics.

 When each is most important

-• Prioritize a metrics layer if your warehouse and SQL workflows are mature and you need consistent math across many tools.
+Prioritize a metrics layer if your warehouse and SQL workflows are mature and you need consistent math across many tools.

-• Prioritize a metrics platform if teams are debating numbers, self‑serve is limited, or you need governance, cataloging, and access controls.
+Prioritize a metrics platform if teams are debating numbers, self-serve is limited, or you need governance, cataloging, and access controls.

-• Best practice: Use both.
+Best practice: Use both.
 Integrate the layer you already have with a platform that handles governance and distribution.

-Helpful examples
+Real-world examples

-• Software | Fractional CFO: Keep “ARR,” “Net Revenue Retention,” and “Gross Margin” consistent in the layer.
+Software company with a fractional CFO — Keep "ARR," "Net Revenue Retention," and "Gross Margin" consistent in the layer.
 Use the platform to certify, publish, and surface them in board decks and leadership dashboards.
+The CFO updates one definition; finance and leadership see the same number everywhere.

-• FinTech | COO: Define “Active Accounts” and “Payment Success Rate” once.
-Platform roles and freshness make the KPIs safe for ops and support.
+FinTech operations team — Define "Active Accounts" and "Payment Success Rate" once.
+Platform roles and freshness make the KPIs safe for ops and support teams.
+No conflicting versions across tools.

-• AdTech | Marketing Lead: One “Cost per Lead (CPL)” definition in the layer.
+AdTech marketing leader — One "Cost per Lead" definition in the layer.
 The platform pushes it to channel dashboards, budgets, and campaign retros.
+Marketing stops debating the baseline and focuses on performance.

-• Healthcare | Operations Director: Govern “Average Wait Time” and “Readmission Rate” with owners and descriptions.
+Healthcare operations director — Govern "Average Wait Time" and "Readmission Rate" with owners and descriptions.
 Clinics compare apples to apples.
+Governance ensures compliance and consistency.

 Evaluation checklist